You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 Finding a new agent

 Once you’ve decided to terminate the contract with your existing agent, it’s time to find a new one who will be a better fit.
-HomeLight’s Agent Match tool will match you with agents in your area that could better suit your needs.
-We’ll analyze millions of home sales to find you an agent who is the best fit for you.
-In just two minutes, you could be on your way to finding an agent who will work with you to find your dream home!
+HomeLight’s Agent Match tool will connect you with agents in your area that could better suit your needs.
+It analyzes millions of home sales to find you an agent who is the best fit for you.
+In just two minutes, you could be on your way to finding an agent who will work with you to find your dream home.

 Header Image Source: (Mathew Addington / Death to the Stock Photo)